 In 2013, the mood in the US turned to apathy.
 Americans ignored the issue or dismissed it as a conspiracy theory.
 According to a 2013 Public Policy Poll, three out of every eight (37 percent) registered voters in the US considered global warming a hoax.
 Those who dismissed climate change as a hoax were far more likely to support the Republican Party.
 While 58 percent of Republicans said that it was a hoax, only 11 percent of Democrats agreed.

-Despite these troubling findings, by the end of 2013, polls showed that there was growing belief in global warming even among Republicans.
+Despite these troubling findings, by the end of 2013, polls showed that there was a growing belief in global warming even among Republicans.

 By 2014, it was getting increasingly difficult to argue that the planet was not getting warmer.
 So climate deniers in the Republican Party adopted a new approach.
 When asked about global warming, they would say “I am not a scientist”, which is a form of climate agnosticism.
 Republicans began to bargain with the facts, accepting some parts of the science while rejecting others.
 They would say things like, “maybe the Earth is warming, but it is not due to human activities.”